IntelliCode team completions: AI-assisted IntelliSense based on your code

-Use a custom IntelliCode model to get AI-assisted IntelliSense recommendations based on your C# codebase.
-Custom models are useful if you use code such as internal utility and base class libraries or domain-specific libraries that aren’t commonly used in open-source code.
-This is because IntelliCode’s base model recommendations are based solely on patterns learned from open-source GitHub repos.
-If you're using code that isn’t in that set of repos, those recommendations aren't as useful to you.
-For C# users, IntelliCode can learn patterns from your code to make recommendations for things that aren’t in the open-source domain.
+Use IntelliCode team models for completions to get AI-assisted IntelliSense recommendations based on your C# and C++ code bases.
+Team completions are useful when working with your own types or domain-specific libraries that aren’t commonly used in open-source code, because IntelliCode’s base model recommendations are based solely on patterns learned from open-source GitHub repos.
+If you're working on code that isn’t in that set of open-source repos, the base recommendations won't be useful to you.
+If you're writing C# and C++ code in Visual Studio, use IntelliCode to learn patterns from their code to make recommendations tailored to your code.

-An IntelliCode model is an encapsulation of a set of rules that allow prediction of some useful information (for example, recommendations in the IntelliSense list) based on well-understood inputs.
-IntelliCode creates custom models using the same learning process as for the IntelliCode base models, except they are trained on your own code.
-The more code you provide to illustrate your patterns of usage, the more capable the custom model will be of offering good recommendations.
+IntelliCode models are an encapsulation of a set of rules that let you predict some useful information (for example, recommendations in the IntelliSense list) based on an analysis of code.
+IntelliCode creates team models using the same learning process as for the IntelliCode base models, except they're trained on your own code.
+The more code you provide to illustrate your patterns of usage, the more capable your team model will be at offering useful recommendations.

 How models get applied